ShaunakInamdar/c-attendance-management/README.md

 # c-attendance-management
 This is a attendance management system in C.

-##It uses a binary file to store all attendance data so nothing is lost
+It uses a binary file to store all attendance data so no records are lost.